TUITION GRANT INFORMATION & PAST

 To be eligible to apply for the CSAW Tuition Grant for US Circus Artists of Color you must identify as a person of color who is a citizen, resident alien, or permanent resident of the United States looking to further their education in circus.
 A CSAW Tuition Grant may be applied for to help pay for any circus education related expense.
 This includes, but is not limited to: circus school, application fees and/or audition expenses for pursuing circus school, higher education in circus arts, preparatory programs, pre-professional programs, attending pole or aerial dance studios, private lessons, classes or any other cost which is related to learning in circus.

-In January 2022 CSAW launched its inagural Tuition Grant Program for U.S. Circus Artists of Color.
+The CSAW Tuition Grant Program for U.S. Circus Artists of Color launched in January 2022.
 Originally, CSAW planned to award one grant of $5K to a circus artist in need.
-However, at the discretion of the CSAW Selection Committee, three Tuition Grant recipients were chosen instead, each receiving grants of $5K, $1K and $500 respectively.
+However, at the discretion of the CSAW Selection Committee, three Tuition Grant recipients were chosen instead, each receiving grants of $5K, $1K and $500 respectively!

 A HUGE thank you to Andrew Dunn for making this possible!

 TUITION GRANT RECIPIENTS